sourcey/spectacle/README.md

 > Docs straight from the source.

 Sourcey tells the whole product story.
-It turns specs, code, rich guides, changelog, roadmap pages, examples, and agent-readable context from your project into static HTML you can deploy anywhere.
+It turns specs, code, rich guides, changelog, roadmap pages, examples, and portable context files from your project into static HTML you can deploy anywhere.

 No dashboard.
 No runtime.
 No API calls to render your own documentation.